-Factor cost: Total cost of all factors of production consumed or used in producing a good or service.
+Factor cost: It is the total cost of all the factors of production consumed or used in producing a good or service.

-Basic Prices: The basic price is the amount receivable by the producer from the purchaser for a unit of a good or service produced as output minus any tax payable, plus any subsidy receivable, on that unit as a consequence of its production or sale.
+Basic price: Basic price is the amount receivable by the producer from the purchaser for a unit of a good or service produced as output minus any tax payable, plus any subsidy receivable, on that unit as a consequence of its production or sale.

 Market price: Market price is the price at which a product is sold in the market.
-It includes the cost of production in the form of wages, rent, interest, input prices, profit etc. It also includes the taxes imposed by the government and the subsidies provided by the government for the producers would also be reflected in the price.
+It includes the cost of production in the form of wages, rent, interest, input prices, profit, etc. It also includes the taxes imposed by the government and the subsidies provided by the government for the producers.

-where, Net Indirect Taxes = Indirect taxes – Subsidy
+Net indirect taxes = Indirect taxes – Subsidy